Phil Orr, piano

 We each do so many things, it's a challenge getting in the same place at the same time.
 Still…

-Pianist/composer/leader Phil Orr has toured and performed with Vic Damone, Sandler and Young, Grammy-winners Diane Scanlon and Arturo O’Farrill in the 1970s-80s, and currently freelances in NJ, NY and PA.
+Pianist/composer/leader Phil Orr toured and performed with Vic Damone, Sandler and Young, and Grammy-winners Diane Scanlon and Arturo O’Farrill in the 1970s-80s, and currently freelances in NJ, NY and PA.
 His diverse background as pianist, organist, wind instrumentalist, conductor and singer/chorister draw audiences into his sound-worlds of diverse combinations of jazz, classical and popular styles from multiple eras.
-An eclectic composer, Orr’s jazz tunes, hymn tunes, art songs, liturgical settings, concert band pieces, choral music, and works for a variety of chamber instrumental ensembles, solo voice, congregational singing, keyboards and choirs have been performed in more than 150 venues internationally, earned him ASCAPlus awards and a NJ State Council on the Arts fellowship, and featured prominently on 11 album-length recordings.
+An eclectic composer, Orr’s jazz tunes, hymn tunes, art songs, liturgical settings, concert band pieces, choral music, and works for a variety of chamber instrumental ensembles have been performed in more than 150 venues in the Americas and Europe, earned him ASCAPlus awards and a NJ State Council on the Arts fellowship, and featured prominently on 11 album-length recordings.
 He frequently works with actor Jason Kravits in his one-man comedy improv cabaret, "Off the Top!", and is the curator and host of the weekly Jazz On Broad series.

 Drop us a line with your comments, questions, booking inquiries or ideas for social justice/world peace.